hiibolt/KnowledgeBase/pages/Informative Speech Outline.md

 	  To explain why LLMs cannot be used without plagarism.
 - # Introduction
 	- ## Attention Grabber
-	  In 2019, a man boarding Avianca Airlines
+	  In 2019, a man on Avianca Airlines was hit by an attendant aggressively pushing a metal drink cart, fract